Consensys/doc.rollups/docs/Reference/Configuration-File.md

 #### `timeout_ms`

 Timeout period for Kafka streams.
-Defaults to `5000`.
+The default is `5000`.

 ### `state_manager`